Omicron02/StockMarketAnalysis/README.md

 Open a new terminal and run `streamlit run lit.py`.

+The rate of data flow can be changed in the last line of producer.py.

+The Window size can be changed by changing the value in line 33 and line 77 of sparkstream.py , make sure withWatermark in line 32 is a few times higher than the window size.

 The entire setup will take about 6 GB of RAM.

 # Outputs